EddyB1337/LSR1/README.md

 This can be opened via the following link:

 [Link to Notebook File](https://colab.research.google.com/drive/1yeEtvwcSainTdwEYk-4eus8si9TbCxIe?usp=sharing).

+The runtime should be changed to a GPU.
+Go to Runtime->Change runtime type and then select GPU to Hardware accelerator.
+If the file is in German, then
+Laufzeit->Laufzeittyp ändern
+and then select GPU on Hardwarebeschleuniger.

 If Google Colab is not desired and this is to be run locally some steps are necessary.